The teaching of mathematics at Greystones Primary School

 Implementation

 The curriculum is broken down into small manageable steps in order to ensure that each lesson has a clear focus and helps children understand concepts by following a carefully planned sequence of lessons.
 This avoids the cognitive overload that can occur when too many concepts are covered at once and ensures that each lesson contributes to the long-term goal.
-When introduced to a new concept, children have the opportunity to follow the concrete – pictorial - abstract approach.
-Within each lesson, children have the opportunity to acquire, practise, apply and deepen their knowledge and skills as appropriate.
-Pupils who understand concepts quickly are challenged by being offered rich and sophisticated problems to deepen their understanding and thinking.
+Within each lesson, children have the opportunity to acquire, practice, apply and deepen their knowledge and skills as appropriate.
+Pupils who understand concepts quickly are challenged by being offered rich and sophisticated problems to deepen their understanding.
 Concepts are revisited over time so that children can reinforce them and embed them into their long- term memory.
 Teachers have the flexibility to spend longer on specific skills or concepts if they feel it is necessary.

 All children are included in whole class lessons and teachers provide scaffolding and relevant support as necessary.
 Children who don’t make expected progress are identified and intervention programmes are put in place to support these children.
 This includes same day intervention that enables children to access the learning planned for the following lesson.
-For those children who working outside of the year group curriculum, individual learning activities are provided to ensure their progress.
+For those children who are working outside of the year group curriculum, individual learning activities are provided to ensure their progress.

 Classroom environments: Classrooms are equipped with learning walls to aid in maths lessons.
 The content of learning walls is flexible and contains key vocabulary, concepts and knowledge.
 Some of this is continually revisited and will constantly need to be on display while some will relate to current learning.

 Homework: Out of school, children are encouraged to learn number bonds and times tables using the Times Table Rockstars and Numbots websites.
-Activities relating to a specific maths concepts are sent home by class teachers to help children embed their knowledge.
+Activities relating to a specific maths concepts are sent home weekly by class teachers to help children embed their knowledge.

 Impact